 Methane is also released during the oil drilling and coal mining processes and from leaking gas pipes.

-Carbon dioxide is released when garbage is burned in an incinerator or the open.
+Carbon dioxide is released when garbage is burned in an incinerator or in the open.
 Fertilizer use has been blamed for a substantial portion of nitrous oxide emissions.
 This, in turn, is dependent on the type of fertilizer used, how and when it is applied, and the tilling techniques used.
 Leguminous plants that add nitrogen to the soil, such as beans and pulses, also contribute.

 The elements above are the key contributors to our climate’s catastrophic transformation.
 Now let’s look at some data that will help us understand how human actions harm our world.